RedefiningReality/ILCCDC/README.md

 **Note:** I might decide to put all Ansible configurations in an inconspicuous hidden directory just in case red team makes it onto the Windows 10 (although that should be impossible).
 I still haven't decided whether or not this is worth it.
 The following instructions assume I don't do that.
 1. Add Windows 10 Internal, User, and Public NAT rules to the Palo Alto to allow the Windows 10 to be in the same subnet as the other hosts.
 2. Download this repo on the Windows 10 and unzip it.
+Also install [Wise Folder Hider](https://www.wisecleaner.com/wise-folder-hider.html) for step 9.
 3. Install WSL, Debian, and Ansible as explained in the [Ansible installation guide](Guides/Ansible%20Installation.md).
 4. Prepare all the hosts for communicating with Ansible as explained in [Ansible prep guide](Guides/Ansible%20Preparation.md).
 5. Copy files from the Ansible/config/insecure directory to /etc/ansible on the Windows 10 WSL Debian.